THE FRAMEWORK

 Stay Humble

 To hold your own perspective while genuinely making room for another's.
-Humility isn't self-diminishment — it's the willingness to remain teachable and correctable without losing yourself in the process.
+Humility is the willingness to remain teachable and correctable without losing yourself in the process.
+It is not self-diminishment, and it does not require giving up what you actually think.

 03